 Each of the two types of yarn production accounts for around 50 percent of world fibers consumption.

 Rieter is mainly engaged in yarn production from staple fibers.
-The most important of these are cotton (about 22 million tons per year), polyester (about 17 million tons per year) and viscose (about 5 million tons per year).
+The most important of these in 2021 were cotton (about 23 million tons), polyester (about 16 million tons) and viscose (about 6 million tons).

 The process for producing a yarn from staple fibers consists of three stages: fiber preparation, spinning preparation and end spinning.